CIPR Advanced Certificate – Level 5

 1.1 Public relations fundamentals

-Learning outcomes: at the end of unit 1.1, learners will be able to:
+Learning outcomes: at the end of unit 1.1, students will be able to:

 Use understanding of public relations to evaluate career opportunities